bl4de/security-tools/nodestructor/README.md

 #### -T or --skip-test-files

 This option allows to exclude form scanning typical test files, like ```test.js```, ```tests.js``` etc. Feel free to extend this for your needs (defined in source as ```TEST_FILES``` array)

+#### -U or --inlcude-urls

+Enables searching for URLs in source code.
+Disabled by default.

 #### -H or --include-html-patterns